James Rhodes (pianist): Concerts

 Rhodes's first public recital was at Steinway Hall in London, on 7 November 2008.
 His second recital was at the Hinde Street Methodist Centre, London, on 4 December 2008.
-He performed his first full scale concert at the Queen Elizabeth Hall, Southbank Centre, in London on 6 February 2009.
+He performed his first full-scale concert at the Queen Elizabeth Hall, Southbank Centre, in London on 6 February 2009.
 In May 2009, Rhodes performed a solo concert at The Roundhouse in Camden, the first classical musician to give a solo recital since the reopening.
 Rhodes has also played Proud Galleries in Camden; 100 Club in Soho; Tabernacle, Notting Hill and the nominations launch for the Classical BRIT Awards 2009 WITH NS&I. In March 2010, Rhodes performed at the Holders Season 2010 in Barbados.
-In Summer 2010 he was the first solo classical pianist to play the Latitude Festival sharing stages with acts such as Florence + the Machine and The National.
+In summer 2010 he was the first solo classical pianist to play the Latitude Festival, sharing stages with acts such as Florence + the Machine and The National.

 In September 2011 he performed alongside Stephen Fry in A Classical Affair at the Barbican Centre.
-In October 2011 James performed an 11-date tour in Australia including three performances at the Melbourne Festival.
+In October 2011 Rhodes performed an 11-date tour in Australia, including three performances at the Melbourne Festival.
 Rhodes had his US debut in September 2012 at the International Beethoven Festival in Chicago.
-In 2013, James performed in Hong Kong, Vienna, the Barber Institute in Birmingham, the Royal Albert Hall, the Cheltenham Music Festival, the Waterfront stage at Latitude Festival and a series of concerts at Soho Theatre in London.
+In 2013, he performed in Hong Kong, Vienna, the Barber Institute in Birmingham, the Royal Albert Hall, the Cheltenham Music Festival, the Waterfront stage at Latitude Festival and a series of concerts at Soho Theatre in London.
 A live in-concert DVD, Love in London, was recorded at the Arts Theatre in London's West End in 2014.
 That year he also performed at Hay Festival, Harrogate International Festivals, Canterbury Festival, London Ambassadors Theatre, St George's Hall in Bristol, Watford Colosseum, Leeds Town Hall, Manchester RNCM and had two runs at Soho Theatre.

 He has performed in some of the world's greatest concert halls, selling out the Elbphilharmonie twice, the Palau de la Música Catalana, the Teatro Real, both the Palau and the Belles Artes Valencia, and halls in Argentina, Colombia, America, Europe and Mexico.

 2019 saw him touring throughout Germany, including the Berlin Philharmonie and an extensive tour of Spain.